Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Performance Evaluation

-We then discuss how to choose $k$.
-From \tablename~\ref{tab:detailed_computation_time}, the larger $k$ the more computation time.
+The larger $k$, the more coverage we can achieve; however, from \tablename~\ref{tab:detailed_computation_time}, the larger $k$ the more computation time.
 This is because we need to evaluate more combinations of candidates for a large $k$.
 Hence, we want to set $k$ as small as possible.
 Luckily, we do not see much improvement when we increase $k$ from 1 to 2 as can be seen from \figurename~\ref{fig:accuracy_attributes}.

 Note that even if we set $k = 1$, meaning that when we try to leave only the single best candidate for each key attribute in the first stage, the second stage still does a job as can be seen from \tablename~\ref{tab:detailed_computation_time}.
 This means that we faced situations where there were multiple best candidates in the first stage.